 Sky’s The Limit

-Your mind should now be full of ideas.
+Your mind should now be full of ideas you can use for DJ accessories.
 Add the items you want to create a fun and productive space for you to enjoy the world of DJing at home!